Lim Tze Peng: Influences

 Lim scrutinised the masterpieces of the leading Chinese artists in history.
 He was convinced that the power of their work often resided in one singular aspect which dominated their overall achievements.
 His observations are revealing: the visual power of Pan Tianshou's (1897–1971) paintings radiates from the massiveness of his expansive forms; that of Qi Baishi's (1863–1957) from his overpowering sensitivity of touch; that of Wu Changshou's (1844–1927) from his intriguing balance of the painterly dynamics in his art.

 Works in Chinese art history impressed him, particularly those characterised by a tremendous sense of directness, the orthodox and liberation.
-He singled out Ming dynasty artists such as Xu Wei (1521–1593) and Qing dynasty artists such as Pu Huan (1832–1911), whose dynamic works remain as powerful as they are contemporary today.
+He singled out the Ming masters such as Xu Wei (1521–1593) and Qing masters such as Pu Huan (1832–1911), whose dynamic works remain as powerful as they are contemporary today.

 Old Singapore series

-In 1981, Lim plunged into an uninterrupted marathon race to complete a large number of Singapore scenes which had captured his imagination.
-This feat produced 300 ink paintings, covering a range of places which included Teochew Street, Amoy Street, Chinatown, Elgin Bridge, shop houses and sweeping overviews of the Singapore River.
-The Old Singapore Series became a visual documentation of Singapore’s changing cityscape during a time when the country’s urban renewal was happening at a hectic pace.
+In 1981, Tze Peng plunged into an uninterrupted marathon race to complete a large number of Singapore scenes which had captured his imagination.
+This produced 300 ink paintings, covering a range of places which included Teochew Street, Amoy Street, Chinatown, Elgin Bridge, shop houses and sweeping overviews of the Singapore River.
+The Old Singapore Series became a valuable visual documentation of Singapore’s changing cityscape, during a time when the country’s urban renewal was happening at a hectic pace.

 Artists' residency in Paris

-In 2000, Lim took up a two-month artists' residency in the Cité internationale des arts, occupying an apartment belonging to the Nanyang Academy of Fine Arts (NAFA) in Singapore.
-His residency resulted in a body of works documenting the Parisian landscape, which included landmarks such as the Eiffel Tower, the Moulin Rouge, the Arc de Triomphe, and Notre-Dame de Paris as well as Parisian scenes of sidestreets and cafés.
+In 2000, Lim Tze Peng took up a two-month artists' residency in the Cité Internationale des Arts, occupying an apartment belonging to the Nanyang Academy of Fine Arts (NAFA) in Singapore.
+His residency resulted in a body of works documenting the Parisian landscape, which included iconic landmarks such as the Eiffel Tower, the Moulin Rouge, the Arc de Triomphe, and Notre Dame Cathedral as well as quintessential Parisian scenes of sidestreets and cafés.

 He later donated 45 of these Chinese ink and colour paintings to NAFA.